Introduction

 There are some steps you need to follow to complete your address registration process in Turkey.

-To register your address, you will first need a foreign national identification (ID) number, which starts with 99 or 98.
-To get a foreign ID, you will need to have received your residence permit card first.
+To register your address, you first need a foreign national identification (ID) number, which starts with 99 or 98.
+To get a foreign ID, you must have received your residence permit card first.
 Then, try out one or two of the suggestions listed below.

-When applying for a residence permit extension foreigners must complete the address registration process within the active residence permit period and prior to the appointment date in order to be considered for the extension.
+When applying for a residence permit extension, foreigners must complete the address registration process within the active residence permit period and prior to the appointment date to be considered for the extension.

 Applications of foreigners who do not complete the registration process in due time can be evaluated negatively.